-1) Get a Tupperware container or other wide, flat container can be sealed.
-Place a thin layer of long fibered sphagnum moss that is moist but not wet in the bottom of the container.
-To do this, soak the moss in distilled, reverse osmosis or rain water then wring it out and place in the container as see in the image below.
+1) Get a Tupperware container or other wide, flat container that can be sealed.
+Place a thin layer of long-fibered sphagnum moss that is moist but not wet at the bottom of the container.
+To do this, soak the moss in distilled, reverse osmosis or rainwater then wring it out and place in the container as seen in the image below.

 3) After rinsing all the soil off, go ahead and trim off any dead or dying traps.
 If it’s turning black at all then you might as well trim it off because over the course of winter it will be a source of rot when the trap or whatever is in it starts to rot and is not being digested.

 4) After trimming all dead or dying leaves, place the plant on the long-fibered sphagnum mat that you made in the container.
 Don’t be afraid to stack the plants on top of each other because they are not heavy and the plants on the bottom won’t be crushed by the weight of the plants on top.

 There are about 60 plants in this container.